KTVA News Anchor

-At that time, Bill was doing the sports and weather on channel 11's 6:00 0'clock news.
+At that time, Bill was doing sports and weather on channel 11's 6:00 0'clock news.
 One afternoon when I came to work, Bill introduced me to his sports guest that evening, World Heavyweight Boxing Champion from 1952 to 1956, Rocky Marciano.
-When I shook Rocky's hand as Bill introduced me to him, I have to admit to being a bit star struck because I had heard about Rocky Marciano as a boy growing up, and he was one of the first celebrities I met when I started working at KTVA.
+When I shook Rocky's hand as Bill introduced me to him, I have to admit to being a bit star struck.
+As a boy, I had heard about Rocky Marciano, and he was one of the first celebrities I met when I started working at KTVA.

 Later, when Rocky came on the sports set and Bill started interviewing him live, Rocky kept calling Bill “Mike” because he remembered my name and forgot Bill's name.
 Later, Bill Kelley and I had a good laugh about that one.

 One of the things I remember about Bill Kelley was his sense of humor.

 Among my many responsibilities when setting things up in the studio for our live nightly newscast, was cleaning all the old weather information off the weather map from the night before.
 Then I carefully wrote all the new temperatures and the forecast for that night's show.

 During his live weather report, Bill would read the temperatures I had written on the map for him, then he would read the forecast.

 One Thursday evening, after an entire week when the sky was overcast, I decided to have some fun.
 So on the forecast section of the weather map I wrote “mostly Blah”.